ukothor/generative-ai-legal-assistant/README.md

 # Legal Assistant with Generative AI

 This project implements a legal research assistant using OpenAI's GPT models for analyzing case law and providing relevant legal insights.
 Done as part of assignment for DBA GenAI course of Golden Gate University.
-Prior to implementation, I downloaded sample case data from the Harvard Law School Library's Caselaw Access Project, which provides access to over 6.5 million U.S. court decisions.
+Prior to implementation, I downloaded sample case data from the Harvard Law School Library's Caselaw Access Project https://case.law/ , which provides access to over 6.5 million U.S. court decisions.
 The initial data was in JSON format, which I converted to CSV using Python to make it more manageable for our analysis system.

 ## Setup
 1. Clone the repository